U.S. Senate Republicans block a voting rights bill for the third time this year - NewsBreak

 The U.S. House passed a separate sprawling voting rights bill , 220-210, in March.
 Pared back versions failed to advance in the Senate in June and October .

-The post U.S. Senate Republicans block a voting rights bill for the third time this year appeared first on Colorado Newsline .
+The post U.S. Senate Republicans block a voting rights bill for the third time this year appeared first on Louisiana Illuminator .

 Comments / 0